MarcAdornado/Avalanche-ETHAVAX1/README.md

 **Description**

-The NumberValidator smart contract validates whether a given number is a positive multiple of 5.
-It uses the require statement to ensure that the input is a positive number, and the revert function to reject numbers that are not multiples of 5.
-Additionally, the contract employs an assert statement to verify that the number is indeed divisible by 5 after the check.
+The storeInventory smart contract is designed to manage the inventory of apples and bananas in a store.
+It allows users to buy apples and bananas within specified limits between 1 and 10 while ensuring there is sufficient stock.
+If the user attempts to buy more than the available stock, the contract reverts the transaction.
+Additionally, the contract enables store managers or users to restock apples and bananas to ensure inventory levels remain adequate.
+The contract employs basic Solidity features like require, revert, and assert for input validation and ensuring the integrity of inventory data.

 **Executing program**